jsalojar/PiNSiR/README.md

 # PiNSiR

 This protocol has been developed for calculating Pi_n and Pi_s values from SNPs called using GATK pipeline.
+The code was developed for

+G. Hu, J. Feng, X. Xiang, J. Wang, J. Salojärvi, C. Liu, Z. Wu et al. "Two divergent haplotypes from a highly heterozygous lychee genome point to independent domestication events for early and late-maturing cultivars", Accepted in principle to Nature Genetics.

 ***NOTE:The code is still very much experimental, but I'm determined to improve it with time.***